JAIIIEZ/lottery-system/README.md

 ## 5 - Exception(Error) Handling for RESTful Services

-Spring Boot provides a good default implementation for exception handling for RESTful Services. @ControllerAdvice is a specialization of the @Component annotation which allows to handle exceptions across the whole application in one global handling component.
+Spring Boot provides a good default implementation for exception handling for RESTful Services. **@ControllerAdvice** is a specialization of the @Component annotation which allows to handle exceptions across the whole application in one global handling component.

 - ### Resource Not Present
-Heres what happens when you fire a request to a resource not found:
+Here's what happens when you fire a request to a resource not found:

 http://localhost:8080/lottery/endLotteryAndSelectRandomLotteryWinner/5